onedata/op-worker/README.md

 In order to compile the project, you need to have fallowing additional libraries, its headers and all its prerequisites in include/ld path:
 Also you need cmake 2.8+.

-* libfuse
+* libfuse (only headers needed)
 * libboost
+* libprotobuf

 Use this command to install the required dependency packages:

 * Debian/Ubuntu Dependencies (.deb packages):

-        apt-get install libfuse-dev libboost-dev
+        apt-get install libfuse-dev libboost-dev libprotobuf-dev

 * RHEL/CentOS/Fedora Dependencies (.rpm packages):

-        yum install fuse-libs fuse-devel cmake28 boost-devel boost-static subversion
+        yum install fuse-libs fuse-devel cmake28 boost-devel boost-static subversion protobuf-devel

 Compilation
 -----------

+If 'PREFER_STATIC_LINK' env variable is set during compilation, shared library - libveilhelpers.so/dylib will be linked statically against protobuf, boost_ and openssl (if it's possible).

 #### Build

     make -s build

-after this step you should have your libveilhelpers.a in "build" subdirectory.
+after this step you should have your libveilhelpers.a and libveilhelpers.so/dylib in "build" subdirectory.

 #### Testing